• +44 7391 388154

 English Literature Studies

 The English Faculty in the University of Oxford is one of the oldest and most highly respected in the world.
 Such figures as John Donne, Samuel Johnson, Percy Bysshe Shelley, Gerard Manley Hopkins, Graham Greene, W. H. Auden, J.R.R.
 Tolkien, C.S.
 Lewis, Philip Larkin and Oscar Wilde – to name but a few- are all Oxford alumni, Lewis and Wilde at Magdalen College !
 This rich and long tradition will influence your Summer School studies of English Literature and Language.
-The five Options each look at a key author and/or period in English Literary history.
+The four Options each look at a key author and/or period in English Literary history.
 You will have access to the world-famous Bodleian library and your tutors will include experienced members of the English Faculty.
 Taught in a stimulating combination of tutorial and seminar formats and with integral field excursions, each Option seeks to provide a vigorous, challenging, and fun approach to its subject.

 The Structure of the Course